SergeyKhrapin/module-federation-remote/README.md

 3. The remote module will be available at `http://localhost:3001`.

+4. The host module will be available at `http://localhost:3000` (see module-federation-host repo)

 ## Exposed Modules

 - `Button`: A simple React button component that shows an alert when clicked.